20180404_172406.jpg

 “Digitization has brought an industrial revolution,” said Shirley.
 “I sat on a panel about what all this means for jobs and training, and spoke about the need for skilling up populations to take advantage of these changes.”

-This month, Shirley was also nominated for the Africa Utility Week’s Outstanding Contribution Award (Young Leader) for my work on building research capacity here in SSA and for my work with PEAK.
+This month, Shirley was also nominated for the Africa Utility Week’s Outstanding Contribution Award (Young Leader) for my work on building research capacity here in SSA and for my work with Power for All.
 See more on the awards here.
 You can hear a recent radio interview with Shirley here.

 Share This Page: